kettenbach-it/asterisk-fastagi-googlechat/README.md

 ... and with "Google (Hangouts) Chat" I mean the new one (which tries to copy Slack).

-... using a simple webhook to send messages to a Hangout-Chat-Channel in an asynchronous fashion (so it does not block the Asterisk diaplan).
+... using a simple webhook to send messages to a Hangout-Chat-Channel in an asynchronous fashion, so it does not block the Asterisk diaplan.
+Since calling the webhook can take up to a couple of seconds on an embedded device, it makes sense to offload this to a FastAGI service while continuing the dial plan.

+## Creating a chatroom with webhook in Google chat

 ## Installation